oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

-A container image that contains a WebLogic domain home has sensitive information including credentials that are used to access external resources (for example, a data source password), and decryption keys (for example, the `SerializedSystemIni.dat` domain secret file).
+A container image that contains a WebLogic domain home has sensitive information including credentials that are used to access external resources (for example, a data source password), and decryption keys
+(for example, the `DOMAIN_HOME/security/SerializedSystemIni.dat` domain secret file).
 For more information,
 see [WebLogic domain in container image protection]({{<relref "/security/domain-security/image-protection.md">}}).
 {{% /notice %}}